YousefKadry/VRC-FE/README.md

 - **/**: Serves as the main layout for the application.
   - *Nested Routes:*
+    - **/dashboard**: Allows user to navigate through different application features.
     - **/rooms**: Displays information and features related to the user's rooms.
+    - **/simulation-room/:roomId**: Displays the simulation room creator (including sidebar and controls).
+    - **/shared-room/:roomId**: Displays a public simulation room in share mode (user does not have to be the project owner).